-Discussions with several European casing manufacturers have shown that decreasing availability of wet dug peat for mushroom casing is a problem not only in Britain but also in the Netherlands and Belgium.
+Discussions with several European casing manufacturers suggest that decreasing availability of wet dug peat for mushroom casing is a problem not only in Britain but also in the Netherlands and Belgium.
 Other types of peat and peat production by-products are available in Britain in sufficient quantities to supply the mushroom industry.
-A review of potential alternatives to wet dug peat has shown that the most promising peat alternatives were composted bark fines, granulated recycled rockwool slabs, recycled casing, spent coir from grow bags, PAS 100 green waste compost, and filter cake clays.
+A review of potential alternatives to wet dug peat has shown that the most promising materials were composted bark fines, granulated recycled rockwool slabs, recycled casing, spent coir from strawberry grow bags, PAS 100 Green Waste Compost (GWC), and filter cake clays.

-The following casing materials were used as peat substitute materials in the experiments: (a) pine bark fines (b) mature green waste compost (GWC) (c) used granulated rockwool slabs (d) cooked-out separated spent mushroom casing (e) clay from sand quarries (f) spent coir from strawberry grow bags.
-The materials were used as individual peat substitutes and in two- and three- way mixes in some of the trials.
+The following casing materials were used as peat substitute materials in the experiments: (a) pine bark fines (b) mature GWC (c) used granulated rockwool slabs (d) cooked-out separated spent mushroom casing (e) clay from sand quarries (f) spent coir from strawberry grow bags.
+The materials were used as individual peat substitutes and in two-and three- way mixes in some of the trials.
 Peat substitute materials were tested in four peat-based casing materials: three were commercial products containing wet dug peat and sugar beet lime (SBL) (Harte, Sterckx and Topterra) and a fourth casing (Everris) consisted of blocking peat, milled peat fines and SBL or ground chalk.